fhamborg/NewsMTSC/READMEpypi.md

 print(sentiment[0])
 ```

-## NEW: Faster classification in batches
+## Faster classification in batches (faster)

-To compute sentiment for batches of targets in a vectorized fashion, you can now feed them all at once into NewsMTSC.
+To compute sentiment for batches of targets in a vectorized fashion, you can also feed them all at once into NewsMTSC.
+This
+is much faster than calling `infer_from_text` multiple times.

 ```python
 targets = [